[REVEALED] Indian Foods That Start With D

 Dahi Puri is a popular street food snack that hails from the vibrant streets of Mumbai.
 It consists of small, crispy puris filled with a mixture of spicy and tangy ingredients like mashed potatoes, chickpeas, and chutneys.
 The highlight of this dish is the liberal amount of sweetened yogurt (dahi) drizzled over the puris, creating a burst of flavors in every bite.

-See also [REVEALED] Bbq Foods That Start With W
+See also Cheeses That Start With F

 6. Dhansak